ankschoubey/old-blog/_posts/2022-03-07-speeding-up-junit.md

 Another positive side effect of having `@Execution(CONCURRENT)` is that these tests run first.
 And since these tests are faster than the SAME_THREAD mode, they lead to instant feedback.

+***

+What are some other ways to speed up JUnit performance?

 [^1]: [Parallel Execution - JUnit Documentation](https://junit.org/junit5/docs/current/user-guide/#writing-tests-parallel-execution)